 If you have just completed an in-place upgrade from Octopus Server 2.6 to a modern version of Octopus Server there will be several folders and files left over that aren't used by newer versions of Octopus.
 We didn't remove these files in case you needed to roll back.
 Learn about cleaning up after upgrading from Octopus 2.6.

-What Does the Octopus Server MSI Actually Do?
+What does the Octopus Server MSI do?

 The MSI will stop the Octopus Server windows service and remove the application files which are normally stored in your